MethodoxTech/cv/README.md

 This is useful for cases when we DO NOT want to do version control yet would still want the capability to see which files has changed, as in the case of multimedia projects (e.g. game projects).

+**Dependency and Platform**

+This program utilizes standard .Net 8 and can be compiled to any native environment.
+The published releases only contains Windows-only builds but may add Linux builds in the future.
+To compile for other platforms, download .Net 8 SDK and build accordingly.
+Publish AoT is expected in a future update.

 ## Usage

 The utility supports the following commands: